Weird Science (film): Plot

 At the Donnelly house, the party has spun out of control.
 Gary and Wyatt take refuge in the bathroom, where they resolve to have fun despite having embarrassed themselves in front of Deb and Hilly.
 In Wyatt's bedroom, Ian and Max convince Gary and Wyatt to recreate the events that created Lisa, but the process fails.
 Lisa chides them over their misuse of the process to impress their tormentors.
 She also explains that they forgot to connect the doll; thus, with the bare but live electrodes resting on a magazine page showing a Pershing II medium-range ballistic missile, a real missile emerges, erupting through the floor and ceiling of the house.

 Meanwhile, Wyatt's grandparents arrive and confront Lisa about the party, but she places them in a frozen, catatonic state and hides them in a kitchen cupboard.
 Lisa realizes that the boys need a challenge to boost their confidence and has a gang of mutant bikers crash the party, causing chaos and terrorizing the guests.

 The bikers take Deb and Hilly hostage.
 Wyatt and Gary confront the bikers, which causes Deb and Hilly to fall in love with the boys.
 The bikers leave.
 The next morning, Chet returns from duck hunting to discover his home in disarray: A localized snowstorm fills his room, and a huge missile stands in the middle of the house.
 Lisa has the boys escort the girls home while she talks to Chet alone.
 Gary and Wyatt proclaim their feelings, and both girls reciprocate.

 Returning to the house, the boys discover Chet, now transformed into a foul, talking toad-like creature.
 He apologizes to Wyatt for his behavior.
 Upstairs, Lisa assures them that Chet will soon return to normal, and, realizing that her purpose is complete, tearfully hugs both Gary and Wyatt before de-materializing.
 As she leaves, the house is "magically" cleaned and everything transformed back to normal, including Chet.
 Wyatt's parents return home, completely unaware that anything unusual has happened.
 Later, Lisa turns up as the new gym teacher at Shermer High School.

 Cast

 Hughes regular John Kapelos plays Dino, while Playboy Playmate Kym Malin (May 1982) has a cameo as a girl playing piano.

 The film incorporated clips of Dr. Frankenstein and his monster (played by Colin Clive and Boris Karloff taken from the films Frankenstein and Bride of Frankenstein.
-A clip of David Lee Roth taken from the music video for his recording of "Just a Gigolo/I Ain't Got Nobody" also appeared.
+A clip of David Lee Roth taken from the music video for his recording of "Just a Gigolo/I Ain't Got Nobody" also appears.